cuwip-nyc/cuwip-nyc.github.io/faq.md

 #### Can I come late?
 Can I leave early?
 Can I skip things that I’m not interested in?

 Because your travel costs are reimbursable, it is expected that you will attend all of the conference events as scheduled.
-If you have special circumstances, please contact us to discuss them.
+If you have special circumstances, please contact us at cuwipnyc@gmail.com to discuss them.

 #### Where do I stay during the conference?

-Students will be accommodated at Columbia University/Barnard College/City College of New York.
+Students will be accommodated in hotels near the conference venues.
 Please visit our [Travel & Accommodation]({{site.baseurl}}/travel/) page for more information.
 If you are driving to the conference, you can find parking information on our [Travel & Accommodation]({{site.baseurl}}/travel/) page.
 Do not make your own hotel reservations.
 Food and Accommodations will be provided by the host sites.
-Students will be assigned double rooms.

 #### How can I get to and from the airport?

+We expect that most attendees will travel by train, bus, or car.
 Please see our travel page for more information on travel.
-We will help you with travel between airports and Columbia University/Barnard College/City College of New York, by organizing shuttles, or pointing you to commercial services.
 If you plan to fly, please contact us at cuwipnyc@gmail.com before making your reservation.
+We will help you with travel between airports and Columbia University/Barnard
+College/City College of New York, by organizing shuttles, or pointing you to commercial services.

 #### When will I get reimbursed for travel?

-If you are being reimbursed by the conference (rather than by your department): after the conference, you can submit the reimbursement form that will be provided to you.
-Reimbursement will be mailed to you within the month.
+If you are being reimbursed by the conference (rather than by your department): after the conference, you must submit the reimbursement form that will be provided to you.
 For more details please contact us at cuwipnyc@gmail.com with your full name and department.

-### MISCELLANEOUS
+## Miscellaneous

 #### What if I have dietary restrictions?

 We will request dietary restriction information on the registration form.
-If you believe your dietary needs are unusual, please contact us and we will work to accommodate you.
+If you believe your dietary needs are unusual, please contact us at cuwipnyc@gmail.com and we will work to accommodate you.

 #### What should I wear to the conference?

 The conference has no dress code, and we encourage students to be comfortable.
-There will be a plated banquet on Saturday evening as seen on our [Schedule]({{site.baseurl}}/schedule/) page, and many students enjoy dressing up for this event.
+There will be a conference dinner on Saturday evening as seen on our [Schedule]({{site.baseurl}}/schedule/) page and many students enjoy dressing up for this event.
 You may wish to look at photos of previous conferences to see what students typically wear.
 Comfortable walking shoes and winter attire are most appropriate for this event as there will be travel between sites in January.